 Max Pulse also looks at circulation for large and small arteries and shows an index on the final report which indicates whether or not circulation is optimal.
 If blood flow is obstructed, this is another indicator of atherosclerosis.

-In the US, the Max Pulse is shipped from a Texas supplier of medical equipment.
+In the US, the Max Pulse is shipped from our distribution center in Texas.
 A finger probe, full-sized laptop, and software are all included.
 When it ships to you, it will be ready for use and just requires you to power it ON.
 A one year warranty is included with your purchase, and a five year warranty is available for an extra cost.